Identity Design, Information Design

 There’s Some Thing Between Us is a collection of objects that are tangible manifestations of different emotional distances in modern dating culture.

-As emotional interaction becomes more prevalent, especially in graphic design, there is a lack of certainty that further obscure meaning from a message.
-Timing, body language, tone.
-This miscommunication and the very fluid nature of relationships is what inspired the creation of these objects.
+As emotional interaction becomes more prevalent, there is a lack of certainty through absence of verbal timing, body language and tone that further obscure meaning from a message.
+This miscommunication and the very fluid nature of relationships is what drove the creation of these objects.

 Objects are inspired by personal experiences, but generalized in a broader context to make work that is quick, accessible, and representative of a cultural context that allows outsiders to relate in a new way to the experiences at hand.
 Using digital fabrication and downloadable content would allow these experiences to be democratized and shared with as many people as possible.